silum/astrokat-wiki/Catalogues-to-observation-files.md

                         [sec] (default: 60)
 ```

-The only required input parameter is the name of the catalogue file, `--catalogue`.
+The only required input parameter is the name of the catalogue file, `--infile`.
-For convenience the output will be displayed to screen if an output filename, `--obsfile`, is not specified.
+For convenience the output will be displayed to screen if an output filename, `--outfile`, is not specified.
 Once the user is satisfied with the output, an observation profile can be created
-`astrokat-catalogue2obsfile.py --catalogue targets.csv --obsfile targets.yaml ...`
+`astrokat-catalogue2obsfile.py --infile targets.csv --outfile targets.yaml ...`

 For users familiar with the MeerKAT `track.py` or `image.py` observation scripts, the input to `astrokat-catalogue2obsfile.py` is similar to the standard options used by these to standard observation scripts.
 ```